jajinkya/Data-Hack-s-JOB-A-THON/README.md

 - Information regarding holding policies of the customer
 - Recommended Policy Information

 Before building the model data-preprocessing is done and exploratory data analysis on the dataset is done.
-Here's the `.ipynb` file of [EDA](https://github.com/jajinkya/Data-Hack-s-JOB-A-THON/blob/main/Final_Submission.ipynb).
+Here's the `.ipynb` file of [EDA](https://github.com/jajinkya/Data-Hack-s-JOB-A-THON/blob/main/HILP_EDA.ipynb).
 Then to build a model; since the dataset contains more categorical features columns so **Catboost** algorithm is used.
 And to optimize the model we need to tune the hyperparameter's of the algorithm.
 For that, used `skopt's` **BayesianSearchCV** algorithm.
 And get finalized model.
 Here's the [Model](https://github.com/jajinkya/Data-Hack-s-JOB-A-THON/blob/main/Final_Submission.ipynb).
+To read about the detailed approach.
+Here's [the report of the project](https://github.com/jajinkya/Data-Hack-s-JOB-A-THON/blob/main/HILP_EDA.ipynb).